I am currently a postdoctoral fellow at Auburn University.

 Publications, current projects, including working papers, can be found here.
 A copy of my CV can be found here.
 I can be reached at smf0100@auburn.edu.

-I have teaching experience in statistics and have TA-ed in Ph.D. quantitative methodology in natural resource economics and undergraduate finance courses.
+I have teaching experience in statistics/econometrics and have TA-ed in Ph.D. quantitative methodology in natural resource economics and undergraduate finance courses.